Julianne Kirk Doyle

-Julianne Kirk Doyle joined the faculty of the Crane School of Music in 2006 and serves as Associate Professor of Clarinet and Director of the Crane Youth Music Camp.
-Dr. Doyle is Co-Director of the Crane Clarinet Choir, Crane Clarinet Ensembles and co-coordinates the acclaimed Potsdam Clarinet Summit and Single Reed Summit.
-Dr. Doyle has given master classes for the Southeast Asian Youth Orchestra and Wind Ensemble, Aria Summer Music Academy, Blue Lake Fine Arts Camp as well as University of Michigan, University of North Carolina-Greensboro, Louisiana State University, University of Arkansas-Ft.
-Smith, Bowling Green State University, Oakland University, and Nazareth College.
-She has also performed and presented at numerous conferences including the Midwest Band and Orchestra Clinic, International Clarinet Association ClarinetFest, International Double Reed Society Conference, New York State School Music Association Conference, New York State Band Directors Association, Mid-America Center for Contemporary Music and the Oklahoma Clarinet Symposium.
+JULIANNE KIRK-DOYLE joined the faculty of the Crane School of Music in 2006 and currently serves as Professor of Clarinet and Director of the Crane Youth Music Camp.
+She serves as the New York State Chair to the International Clarinet Association and the clarinet section editor for the NYSSMA manual.
+A sought-after clinician, Dr. Doyle has given master classes for the Southeast Asian Youth Orchestra and Wind Ensemble (Thailand), Aria Summer Music Academy, Blue Lake Fine Arts Camp, and numerous schools and Universities.
+Recent conference appearances include the Midwest Band and Orchestra Clinic, International Clarinet Association ClarinetFest, International Double Reed Society, US Navy Band Saxophone Symposium, New York State School Music Association Conference, New York State Band Directors Association, Mid-America Center for Contemporary Music and the Oklahoma Clarinet Symposium.

 An active soloist and chamber musician, she is a member of the Aria Reed Trio with fellow ONNY principal oboist Anna Hendrickson and bassoonist Carol Lowe.
 Aria has performed on WXXI Rochester's Live at Hochstein radio broadcast and at numerous conferences.
 Dr. Doyle’s debut recording Dante Dances was released in 2019 received high praise in the International Clarinet Association’s Clarinet Journal, reviewed by renowned clarinet pedagogue Larry Guy.